sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 ## Custom analytics libraries

-If you choose to go with another analytics provider, you can follow these steps to import the third-party script and create a custom handler.
+If you choose to add another analytics provider (e.g. Facebook Pixel), you can follow these steps to import the third-party script and create a custom handler.
 In some cases, it might also be worth looking into npm packages instead of manually appending a third-party script.

 ### Add the analytics library script